 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Old National Bancorp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ONB stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Regional Banks industry.
+We show how ONB stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Commercial Banking industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.